 Rhode Island Emergency Management Agency.
 The Budget reflects the Emergency Management Agency and the National Guard as two stand-alone agencies.
 They are currently two distinct programs in the Military Staff under the control of the Adjutant General.
-This action is being recommended to reflect the individual agency missions as well as current operational structure.
+This action was recommended to reflect the individual agency missions as well as current operational structure.
 There are no major changes to funding levels or positions.

 Executive Office of Commerce.
-The Budget delays the creation of the Executive Office of Commerce and the transfer of the functions of the Department of Business Regulation from February 1, 2015 to July 1, 2015.
-It maintains the Office of Regulatory Reform in the Office of Management and Budget instead of transferring it to the new Executive Office of Commerce.
-This office was created in 2013-H 6063, Substitute B that became law on July 16, 2013.
+The Governor's budget proposed to delay the creation of the Executive Office of Commerce and the transfer of the functions of the Department of Business Regulation from February 1, 2015 to July 1, 2015.
+The Assembly did not concur with the delay.

+The Governor also proposed maintaining the Office of Regulatory Reform in the Office of Management and Budget instead of transferring it to the new Executive Office of Commerce.
+The Assembly concurred.